Advances in Energy Systems and Technology

 Description

-Advances in Energy Systems and Technology: Volume 3 present articles that provides a critical review of specific topics within the general field of energy.
-It discusses the energy conservation in transportation.
-It addresses all modes of transportation in its discussion.
-Some of the topics covered in the book are the role of natural gas in domestic energy supplies, the tight gas formation, Devonian gas resources, and the theory of gas flow in porous media, a review of gas production mechanism, and the estimates of economically recoverable gas.
-The analysis of the methane from coal seams is covered.
-The technology and economics of geopressured energy production is discussed.
-The text describes the geopressured aquifers.
-The Mexican gas imports are presented.
-A chapter is devoted to the production of synthetic gas.
-Another section focuses on the conversion of methane from coalbeds and the effect of gas porosity.
+Advances in Energy Systems and Technology: Volume 5 present articles that provides a critical review of specific topics within the general field of energy.
+It discusses the fuel cells for electric utility power generation.
+It addresses the classification of fuel cell technologies.
+Some of the topics covered in the book are the major components of the fuel cell; the phosphoric acid fuel cells; molten carbonate fuel cells; solid oxide fuel cells; electric utility fuel cell systems; and the integration within fuel cell power plants.
+The analysis of the solar ponds is covered.
+The operational problems with salt-gradient solar ponds are discussed.
+The text describes the membrane-stratified solar ponds.
+A study of the household demand for conservation is presented.
+A chapter is devoted to the construction of the insulation index.
+Another section focuses on the use of Box-Cox transform for both dependent and explanatory variables.
 The book can provide useful information to scientists, engineers, students, and researchers.

 Table of Contents